strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 $ kubectl annotate kafkaconnector my-source-connector strimzi.io/connector-offsets=reset -n kafka
 ```

-Once complete the connector offsets will be empty:
+Once completed, the connector offsets will be empty:

 ```shell
 $ kubectl exec -n kafka -it my-connect-cluster-connect-0 -- curl localhost:8083/connectors/my-source-connector/offsets
 {"offsets":[]}
 ```

+Similar to altering offsets, make sure you manually resume the connector by changing the `state` in `KafkaConnector` to `running`.

 ### Managing offsets for MirrorMaker

 In addition to connectors managed via the `KafkaConnector` resource, you can also manage the connectors that are deployed as part of a `KafkaMirrorMaker2` resource.
-When using a `KafkaMirrorMaker2` resource the configurations for the ConfigMaps for listing and altering offsets are provided on a per-connector basis.
+When using a `KafkaMirrorMaker2` resource, the configurations for the ConfigMaps for listing and altering offsets, as well as the `state` configuration for stopping and resuming the connector, are specified on a per-connector basis.
 For example:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2